cbrandao18/W5D5/music/README.md

 CRUD Music App

-Used to practice routing, controllers, views, with a Postgres database.
+Used to practice routes, controllers, and views with a Postgres database.

 Keeps track of Bands and Albums.
-To do: Add tracks to al album.
+To do: Add tracks to an album.